 In part two, Murphy and Robertson are joined by artist and refugee Majid Adin, who tells his own story of creating art both inside and outside of the Jungle.
-Adin also explains how he became the director and animator of the music video for Elton John’s Rocket Man, which can be viewed on YouTube.
+Adin also explains how his own experiences of being displaced led to him directing and animating the music video for Elton John’s Rocket Man, which can be viewed on YouTube.

 Goodbye doesn’t have to be forever - your administrator can easily renew your subscription via email@example.com, so you can return to the DT+ community.
 Your new subscription will include: